Op.31 - 4 Preludes

 A set of preludes divided into four pieces :

 Once again, the prelude form serves as an exploratory ground for Scriabin’s harmonic language.
-This set is the first to exhibit truly post-Romantic textures, with modern colors gradually overtaking the tonal framework.
-The exceptional productivity of this creative period (1903 — thirteen opuses, from Op.
+This set is the first to exhibit his truly post-Romantic textures, with modern colors gradually overtaking the tonal framework.
+The exceptional productivity of this creative period (in 1903, he oublished thirteen opus, from Op.
 30 to Op.
-43) may have been inspired by Scriabin’s new muse, Tatianna de Schloezer.
+43) may has been inspired by Scriabin’s new and finale muse Tatianna de Schloezer.